kolosovpetro/Computer-Science/Simple Pull Request/README.md

 		`git commit -m "message"`

 	 In commit `message` specifify the changes you have done.
 Use exact descption even it is too long.
-Do not use messages like "some work", "some edits" etc. Example of good commit messages: https://chris.beams.io/posts/git-commit/
+Do not use messages like "some work", "some edits" etc.
+	 Example of good commit messages: https://chris.beams.io/posts/git-commit/
   1. Push your changes to remote origin you have added in step (3) using

-		`git push`
+		`git push -u origin features`

   1. Click compare & pull request button on your remote repository `github.com/your_id/repo.git`.
   1. Write messages and comments there and click `Create pull request`.